caronc/nzb-notify/README.md

 __Note:__ This script was intended to be an [NZBGet](http://nzbget.net) _post-processing_ script notifying you of retrieved content through a variety of different notification services.
 But the script works fine as standalone tool for anyone else too!
 See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).

+SABnzbd users can reference sabnzbd-notify.py to gain support of the tool as well.

 Notify Processing Script
 ========================
 Send notifications to all of the popular notification services (PushBullet, NotifyMyAndroid, XBMC, Email etc).
-NZBGet will automatically notify you of anything it downloads.
+NZBGet (and/or SABnzbd) will automatically notify you of anything it downloads.
 You can chain as many notification services as you want and support most of the advance features each service offers you too.

 You can even run the tool from the command line for your own custom use.
 Notify.py was written in such a way that there wouldn't be a lot of effort to add more notification services either.
 Feel free to contact me if one you would like to use is missing.